Magnetic field Controlled Anderson Delocalization in a Spinful Non-Hermitian Chain: Results

 \subsection{Magnetic field driven Anderson delocalization}

-We now turn towards the spinful extension of the model where we elevate the internal spin degrees using $e^{i\theta_L\sigma_z}$, $e^{i\theta_R\sigma_z}$ gauge fields, without any loss of generality.
+We now turn towards the spinful extension of the model, where we elevate the internal spin degrees using $e^{i\theta_L\sigma_z}$, $e^{i\theta_R\sigma_z}$ gauge fields, without any loss of generality.
 To engineer non-reciprocity in the chain, we choose $\theta_L\in \mathbb{C}$ as purely imaginary.
 These ingredients render the model equivalent to two decoupled chains with biased hopping amplitudes, as indicated in Fig.~\ref{fig: Model Schematic}.
 An external magnetic field applied along the in-plane ($B\hat{i}$ say) directly couples to the spins at each site via the Zeeman term ($B\sigma_x$) to give rise to onsite spin–spin interactions (inter-chain couplings) through its off-diagonal elements.
-The introduction of such a magnetic field provides an additional controllable tuning parameter whose effect we now examine.

-In the absence of a magnetic field, the two spin sectors remain independent and behave equivalently to spinless chains.
+In the absence of the magnetic field, the two spin sectors remain independent and behave equivalently to spinless chains.
 Under strong disorder, both sectors exhibit AL, and increasing non-Hermiticity drives the familiar AL$\rightarrow$NHSE crossover, following an Anderson delocalization.
 Interestingly, our central result unveils that this Anderson delocalization crossover can alternatively be achieved by applying an external in-plane magnetic field.
 The phenomenon, however, requires appropriately correlated disorders in the two spin chains.
 Disorders of the type $\Delta_n^{(\uparrow)} = \Delta_n^{(\downarrow)}$ are said to be symmetrically correlated and $\Delta_n^{(\uparrow)} = -\Delta_n^{(\downarrow)}$; anti-symmetrically correlated.